 26. Mesoamerican Calendar Ends (2012)

 In the early-2000s, the Y2K glitch prompted an apocalyptic-like panic that computers would stop working on December 31, 1999.
 The reason, experts asserted, was due to potential system failures in recognizing the year 2000 as a leap year.
 In this passing decade, mass hysteria of unrivaled proportions ensued as the Mesoamerican Long Count calendar neared its end.
 The belief was that cataclysmic or transformative events would transpire on December 21st, 2012, the same day the Mayan civilization’s vigesimal calendar reached its final digit.

 As the 2012 phenomenon came to an end on December 22nd, instead, it resulted in the foundation of television appearances, blockbuster films, pop music hits, and even a drastic surge in tourism, hospitality, and consumerism across the world.
-Popular scenerios purported to have occurred on the calendar’s final day, but didn’t, included a catacylsmic pole shift, a collision between Earth and a foreign space object, and a supermassive black hole at the center of the galaxy.
+Popular scenarios purported to have occurred on the calendar’s final day, but didn’t, included a cataclysmic pole shift, a collision between Earth and a foreign space object, and a massive black hole at the center of the galaxy.